CheshireWho/nicer-sl24/README.md

 - Add input field to daily "Blitz" vocab trainer to allow practicing writing.
   - A button next to it triggers the blue lightbulb button directly.
 I.e. no need to manually hide the keyboard after typing and then click the blue button.
 - Hide several demotivating and irrelevant sections from the daily trainer end screen.

+## Tests

+Each source file to be tested includes a commented line at the very bottom that assigns the file's content to `globalThis`.
+The test files can only access variables defined in the source files if those are available in `globalThis`.

+Uncomment that line.

+Run `node .\tests\index.js`.